-Now, let’s say you notice that Exact Match is way more expensive than BMM (Broad Match Modifier), here you could decide to change your keywords from Exact to BMM to help you lower your Avg.
+Now, let’s say you notice that Exact Match is way more expensive than Phrase Match; here, you could decide to change your keywords from Exact to Phrase to help you lower your Avg.
 CPC.

 If you’re going to be using this approach, make sure to include a very thorough list of negative keywords to filter out irrelevant traffic.
-Remember that BMM tends to attract more traffic as well, so that is something to keep in mind.
+Remember that Phrase also attracts more traffic, so that is something to keep in mind.

-Always consider that BMM is a much less-restrictive match type.
-Therefore, if you look at your search terms, you will notice that you’re getting clicks for search queries that include phrases similar but not always exactly, to your campaign keywords.
-This explains why BMM tends to be a bit less expensive than exact match or phrase match keywords.
+Always consider that Phrase is a much less-restrictive match type.
+Therefore, if you look at your search terms, you will notice that you’re getting clicks for search queries that include phrases similar, but not always exactly, to your campaign keywords.
+This explains why Phrase tends to be a bit less expensive than exact-match keywords.

 3. Improve Your Quality Score

-Quality Score has a direct correlation on your PPC success.
-By optimizing your Quality Scores, you can greatly improve your campaign’s performance, and reduce your Cost-Per-Click at the same time, as QS is directly proportional to CPCs.
+Quality Score has a direct correlation to your PPC success.
+By optimizing your Quality Scores, you can greatly improve your campaign’s performance and reduce your Cost-Per-Click at the same time, as QS is directly proportional to CPCs.